dart-lang/site-www/src/_guides/libraries/library-tour.md

 returned by an asynchronous method.
 When a future *completes*, its value is ready to use.

-#### Using await {#future-async-await}
+#### Using await

 Before you directly use the Future API, consider using `await` instead.
-Code that uses await expressions can be easier to understand than code that uses the Future API.
+Code that uses `await` expressions can be easier to understand than code that uses the Future API.

 Consider the following function.
 It uses Future's `then()` method to execute three asynchronous functions in a row, waiting for each one to complete before executing the next one.